GoogleCloudPlatform/cloud-sql-proxy/.github/ISSUE_TEMPLATE/bug-report.md

 ## Bug Description

-Please enter a detailed description of the bug, and any information about what behavior you noticed and why it is defective or unintentional.
+Please enter a detailed description of the bug, and any information about what behavior you noticed and how it differs from what you expected.

 ## Example code (or command)